TedTolboom/com.mcohome/README.md

 If you like the app, consider a donation to support development

 ## Changelog:
+### v1.1.4
+* Add support for a "Start dim level change" and "Stop dim level change" action card for the dimmer devices
+**update:**
+* Update Homey meshdriver to 1.2.27

 ### v1.1.3
 * Add link to [MCO home app topic](https://community.athom.com/t/159) on community.athom.com